robchendev/Guitardex_old/src/t/1-thumb-slap.md

 The thickest string is the easiest to slap, and also the loudest.
 The thinner the strings are, the less noticeable the slaps on them are.

+Thumb slaps are naturally loud, so be aware of how loud your slaps are.
+If they're too loud, they can drown out the other elements of the song.
+You don't want the thumb slaps to be the main focus of your performance.
+Instead, they should be there to accompany the rhythmic feel of a song.

 #### Thumb slap with a thumbpick

 Doing a thumb slap with a thumbpick is more difficult since your thumbpick can get in the way, but the goal remains the same: to produce a 'click' sound by making the string collide with the fret wire.